ShaunF777/My-JavaScript-learning/README.md

             "typescript": "^5.6.3"
         },
         "scripts": {
-            "docs": "jsdoc -r ."
+            "docs": "jsdoc -r 01stPracticeFiles"
         }
     }
+    ```

-4. **Install ESLint dependencies**:
+4. **Install ESLint and its jsdoc plugin**:
     ```sh
     npm install eslint --save-dev
     npm install eslint-plugin-jsdoc --save-dev
+    ```

 5. **Create or update .eslintrc.json in your project root**:
-    NOTE: This configuration should enhance your workflow by ensuring your JSDoc comments are aligned, and your types are consistent.
+    > 🚀This configuration should enhance your workflow by ensuring your JSDoc comments are aligned, and your types are consistent.
+Remove the comments if copying this code.
-    ```sh
+    ```json
     {
     "plugins": ["jsdoc"],
     "extends": ["eslint:recommended", "plugin:jsdoc/recommended"],
     "rules": {
-        "jsdoc/check-alignment": "error",
-        "jsdoc/check-param-names": "error",
-        "jsdoc/check-tag-names": "error",
-        "jsdoc/check-types": "error",
-        "jsdoc/require-jsdoc": ["error", {
-        "require": {
+        "jsdoc/check-alignment": "error", // Enforce JSDoc comments alignment "jsdoc/check-param-names": "error", // Check that parameter names match those in the function declaration "jsdoc/check-tag-names": "error", // Ensure that JSDoc tags exist "jsdoc/check-types": "error", // Enforce using consistent types "jsdoc/require-jsdoc": ["error", { // Require JSDoc comments for certain nodes "require": {
             "FunctionDeclaration": true,
             "MethodDefinition": true,